-When an elderly loved one such as a spouse or parent suffers a permanent deterioration in physical or mental health, where they can no longer care for themselves, the emotional toll can make it all-the-more difficult for you to manage through the financial and logistical issues related to their care.
+When an elderly loved one such as a spouse or parent suffers a permanent deterioration in physical or mental health, where they can no longer care for themselves, the emotional toll can be daunting.
+Managing the financial and logistical issues related to their care is best done well in advance, when the options can be carefully evaluated.

 Planning ahead